blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 > 💡 Tip: We can also now see the Cardano Node in Docker Desktop under our containers.
 >
 > ![cardano-up-docker-desktop-cardano-node](/cardano-up-docker-desktop-cardano-nodee.png)

+### Congratulations you have install your first Cardano package with cardano-up and have the docker image ready to use!

+Let's view the packages in our context, see available packages and install another package to use with the Cardano Node.

+## View Packages in Our Context